-- 43. The Authority may, in the discharge of certification and inspection responsibilities, recognize the validity of licences, permits, instruments authorisations, accreditations and decisions of the aeronautical authority of another state with the following restrictions: - (a) for actions on airman certificates or airworthiness certificates, the other state shall be a signatory to the Chicago Convention and must be fulfilling their obligations under the Chicago Convention with respect to the issuance and currency of these certificates; - (b) for actions applicable to air operators, the Authority may request supporting documents; and - (c) the Authority shall ensure that, when validation is based on actions of another aeronautical authority, there is no information to indicate that that state does not meet its obligations under the Chicago Convention regarding certification and on-going validation of its air operators.
+- 46. The Authority may, in the discharge of certification and inspection responsibilities, recognize the validity of licences, certificates, permits, instruments, authorizations, accreditations and decisions of the aeronautical authority of another state with the following restrictions: - (a) for actions on airman certification or airworthiness certification, the other state shall be a signatory to the Chicago Convention and must be fulfilling their obligations under the Chicago Convention with respect to the issuance and currency of the certification; - (b) for actions applicable to air operators, the Authority shall request supporting documents; and - (c) the Authority shall ensure that, when validation is based on actions of another aeronautical authority, there is no information to indicate that that state does not meet its obligations under the Chicago Convention regarding certification and on-going validation of its air operators.

-Duties of licensees and permit holders
+Duties of aviation document holders

-- 44. A person to whom an aviation licence or permit has been issued shall - (a) comply with this Act and the regulations; - (b) provide training and supervision to all of his employees who are engaged in doing any thing to which the document relates; - (c) provide adequate resources to ensure compliance with this Act and the regulations and any conditions attached thereto; and - (d) notify the Authority of any changes to any material information given in support of an application made under section 39 including, the contact information.
+- 47. A person to whom an aviation document has been issued shall - (a) comply with this Act, regulations made under this Act and operational regulations; - (b) provide training and supervision to all of his employees who are engaged in doing any thing to which the document relates; - (c) provide adequate resources to ensure compliance with this Act, the regulations made under this Act and any operational regulations or any conditions attached thereto; and - (d) notify the Authority of any changes to any material information given in support of an application made under section 42, including the contact information.